isigala4/cit281-p1/README.md

 Create and execute a JavaScript files using Node.js and Visual Studio Code (VSCode) terminal and Run and Debug

+To complete thsi project we completed the following parts:

+Part 1.
+Completed Lab 1

+Part 2.
+Command line - folders

+Part 3.
+Command line - ping

+Part 4.
+JavaScript using Node.js and Visual Studio Code - day of the week

+Part 5.
+JavaScript using Node.js and Visual Studio Code - random

 The following were all the project deliverables(the code files are included in Github as files):

 lab-01.zip